ipeaGIT/censobr/README.md

 ### Data cache

 The first time the user runs a function, **censobr** will download the file and store it locally.
 This way, the data only needs to be downloaded once.
 When the `cache` parameter is set to `TRUE` (Default), the function will read the cached data, which is much faster.

-Users can list and/or delete data files cached locally using the `censobr_cache()` function.
+- `censobr_cache()`: can be used to list and/or delete data files cached locally
+- `set_censobr_cache_dir()`: can be used to set custom cache directory for censobr files

 ## Larger-than-memory Data